rysavy-ondrej/ethanol/README.md

 Tho run the tool .NET SDK or .NET runtime version 7.0 is required.

-## Documentation

-The documentation is available for [Context Builder 1.0.](Docs/ContextBuilder/Readme.md)

 ## Usage

 The easiest way is to use pre-built Docker Compose to set up an application environment consisting of  Ethanol for flow processing and context building, Fluent-Bit as a stream data router, and PostgreSql for context and host tag data storage.